 “Why are we sharing our accommodation with mice/rats?” she pondered.
 “I was afraid for our babies crawling on the floor.”

-So that evening, Wang called Airbnb and told a representative, Christina, her entire story.
+That evening, Wang called Airbnb and told a representative, Christina, her entire story.
 She says that Christina advised her that they could leave and get a refund for “hygiene reasons.”

 So the Wangs were on the move again.
 They found a new Airbnb rental at the cost of AU$1,000 for the last two nights in Melbourne.
 And Wang expected several thousand Australian dollars back from the majestic but “unhygienic” Airbnb.